mareek/UUIDNext/Doc/uuidnext.tools.uuiddecoder.md

 ### **TryDecodeTimestamp(Guid, DateTime&)**

-Try to retrieve the Unix timestamp from a Guid.
- Currently work for UUIDv6, UUIDv7 and UUIDv8 (if the UUIDv8 is a sequential UUID for SQL Server)
+Try to retrieve the date part a UUID v1, v6, v7 or V8 (if the UUIDv8 is a sequential UUID for SQL Server)

 ```csharp
 public static bool TryDecodeTimestamp(Guid guid, DateTime& date)